Request access to Engage

-To connect a domain in your Givebutter account, follow these steps
+To connect a domain in your Givebutter account

-Navigate to the ENGAGE tab in the left-side panel
+Navigate to the Engage tab in the left-side panel of your Givebutter dashboard.

-FYI: Some domain providers require that the dot ( . ) at the end of the CNAME record be removed for it to run appropriately.
-If you are getting an error, try removing the dot at the end of the CNAME string in your settings and running the verification again.
+👉 FYI: Some domain providers require that the dot ( . ) at the end of the CNAME record be removed for it to run appropriately.
+If you are getting an error, try removing the dot at the end of the CNAME string in your settings and refreshing the status.

 The domain connection can take up to 48 hours, depending on your domain provider.
 When the connection process is complete, you can use the domain to send emails from Givebutter.